Festival of New Writing

 In their own words

-The theatrical jewel in the Downing Drama Society crown is its annual Festival of New Writing, established in 2014 and now a central and highly prestigious feature of the Cambridge drama scene.
+The theatrical jewel in the Downing Drama Society crown is its annual Festival of New Writing, established in 2014 and now a highly prestigious feature of the Cambridge drama scene.
 Every Lent Term, the Festival is produced and staged by students with the support and guidance of award-winning scriptwriter, director and theatre educator, Stephen Bennett, who helped initiate the event and continues to play an active part in its growth and development.